Fasting Blood Test

 If your doctor asks you to fast before a blood test, it’s to ensure the results of the blood test are as accurate as possible.
 That's why a fasting blood test usually requires fasting for 8-12 hours before your blood is taken.

-It's also recommended that you avoid alcohol for 24 hours before your fasting blood test, as well as any strenuous exercise.
+It's also recommended that you avoid alcohol for 24 hours before your test, as well as any strenuous exercise.

 Why is a fasting blood test important?